pnnl/leapR/README.md

 Layered Enrichment Analysis of Pathways in R (leapR) a tool that carries out statistical enrichment analysis on single- or multi-omics data.

 ## Install and build
-Until leapR is madea vailable on the bioconductor repository, we are recommending install the package from GitHub as follows.
+Until leapR is made available on the bioconductor repository, we are recommending install the package from GitHub as follows.

 ```{r install}

 if(!require('devtools', quietly=TRUE))
   install.packages("devtools")

 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
 BiocManager::install(version = "3.21")

 BiocManager::install('BiocStyle')

 devtools::install_github("PNNL/leapR",build_vignette=TRUE)
 ```